Do you invest in a Polish company? Check to what issues you should pay attention!

 Operational exclusivity requirement

 This clause requires for a limited period of time the devotion of all time to the development of the project to which the investor allocates capital.
-It protects the investor against a lack of the business partner’s ‘care’ of and involvement in the investment.
+It protects them against a lack of the business partner’s ‘care’ of and involvement in the investment.

 Lock-up is an obligation not to dispose of shares within a specified period of time.
-It guarantees that the investor will not withdraw from the investment too early and will not resell its shares to another person.
-On the other hand, the investor can be sure that the business partners believe in their idea and will not resign from its implementation too early.
+It guarantees that the party bringing in capital will not withdraw from the investment too early and will not resell its shares to another person.
+On the other hand, the investing party can be sure that the business partners believe in their idea and will not resign from its implementation too early.

 Safer with an advisor

-As the above examples show, a well thought-out investment often requires complex solutions.
+As the above examples show, a well-thought-out investment often requires complex solutions.
 Therefore, before signing the investment agreement or articles of association, it is worth undertaking cooperation with a professional advisor that will not only help find appropriate solutions in a specific situation, but also implement them effectively, an advisor aware of country's economy and processes of foreign investments, as those vary significantly, even between EU countries.